chipsalliance/chisel/docs/src/explanations/Documentation-of-functions.md

 # Further Explanation for the := and  <> Operators

-The difference in the function of := and <> has been a major source of debate in lots of conversations

-This document explains the difference by setting up an experiment using Scastie examples + DecoupledIO examples to put the functions to the test.
+Chisel contains two connection operators, `:=` and `<>`.
+This document serves for a deeper explanation of the differences of the two and when to use one or the other.
+The differences are demonstrated with experiments using Scastie examples + DecoupledIO examples.